Part 1: The Shill Game

 Donald Trump ran his 2016 election campaign on the braggadocious premise that, as the most successful businessman of his generation (by his own reckoning) and a master negotiator (again, by his own reckoning) he would make America great again by running it the way he ran his businesses.
 Last week in The New York Times, Russ Buettner and Susanne Craig (nytimes.com here), using data from legally-held transcripts of Trump’s tax returns for the years 1985 to 1994, showed what happened to businesses Trump actually ran.
 It’s not a pretty story.

 For more than three decades he has successfully sold himself as a financial wizard, a self-made man who parlayed ‘a small loan of a million dollars’ from his father into a multi-billion-dollar empire.
 In fact, he parlayed that mythical success story into his only real asset—his brand, launched in the mid-eighties when he hired Tony Schwartz to write his factitious ‘autobiography’, The Art of the Deal.
 Trump has described that book as one of his proudest accomplishments—despite the fact that both Schwartz and the publishers verified that Trump had no part in its composition—and his second-favourite book after the Bible.
-Its publication ‘expanded Trump’s renown far beyond New York City, making him an emblem of the successful tycoon’.
+Its publication, as Jane Mayer put it, ‘expanded Trump’s renown far beyond New York City, making him an emblem of the successful tycoon’.
 Schwartz’ editor at the time, Edward Kosner, put it this way: ‘Tony created Trump.
 He’s Dr. Frankenstein.’ (newyorker.com here)

 The Trump brand went global.